 Unique and beguiling, Japan is a country of binaries.
-It straddles both the traditional and ultra-modern, and hosts buzzing cities alongside stunning natural landscapes.
+It straddles both the traditional and ultra-modern, with buzzing cities alongside stunning natural landscapes.
 Its food is famously nutritious, with a diet based around super-fresh, seasonal products.
-We've picked 10 dishes to seek out when visiting Japan.
+We've picked 10 dishes to seek out when visiting.

 Don’t leave Japan without trying…

-Ramen (egg noodles in a salty broth) is Japan’s favourite late night meal.
+Ramen (egg noodles in a salty broth) is Japan’s favourite late-night meal.
 It’s also the perfect example of an imported dish – in this case from China – that the Japanese have made completely and deliciously their own.
 There are four major soup styles: tonkotsu (pork bone), miso, soy sauce and salt.
-Fukuoka is particularly famous for its rich tonkotsu ramen; pungent miso ramen is a specialty of Hokkaido.
+Fukuoka is particularly famous for its rich tonkotsu ramen while pungent miso ramen is a specialty of Hokkaido.

-Unagi is river eel grilled over charcoal and lacquered with a sweet barbecue sauce.
+Unagi is river eel, usually grilled over charcoal and lacquered with a sweet barbecue sauce.
 According to folklore, unagi is the ideal antidote to the heat and humidity of Japan’s stultifying summers.
-It’s a delicacy evocative of old Japan and most restaurants that specialize in eel have a wonderfully traditional feel.
+It’s a delicacy evocative of old Japan and most restaurants that specialise in eel have a wonderfully traditional approach.
 Fresh, wild-caught unagi is available May through October.

-Soba – long, thin buckwheat noodles – has long been a staple of Japanese cuisine, particularly in the mountainous regions where hardy buckwheat fares better than rice.
-The noodles are served in either a hot, soy sauce-flavoured broth or at room temperature on a bamboo mat with broth on the side for dipping.
+Soba – long, thin buckwheat noodles – have long been a staple of Japanese cuisine, particularly in the mountainous regions where hardy buckwheat grows better than rice.
+The noodles are served in either a hot, soy sauce-flavoured broth, or at room temperature on a bamboo mat with broth on the side for dipping.
 Purists, who bemoan soup-logged noodles, prefer the latter.

 Literally “grilled as you like,” okonomiyaki is Japanese comfort food at its best, and a clear violation of the typical refined image of Japanese food.
 It’s a savoury pancake filled with any number of things (but usually cabbage and pork) and topped with fish flakes, dried seaweed, mayonnaise and a Worcester-style sauce.
 It’s also a lot of fun – at most restaurants, diners grill the dish themselves at a hotplate built into the table.

-A cold beer and a few skewers of yakitori – charcoal grilled chicken – is an evening ritual for many of Japan’s weekday warriors.
-Nearly every part of the chicken is on the menu, all grilled to perfection, seasoned with either shio (salt) or tare (a sweet soy sauce-based sauce) and served with a side of friendly banter.
+A cold beer and a few skewers of yakitori – charcoal-grilled chicken – is an evening ritual for many of Japan’s weekday warriors.
+Nearly every part of the chicken is on the menu, all grilled to perfection, seasoned with either shio (salt) or tare (a sweet soy sauce-based glaze) and served with a side of friendly banter.